The Brunel Run

 weekend and it was agreed that the Brunel Weekend

-than adding to their funds.
-With this in mind it was
+rather than adding to their funds.
+With this in mind it

 Barton Camp, run by the Bristol Children’s Help Society, has been in operation for nearly 140 years!